Crochet Hooks 101: Everything You Need To Know

 • Novelty (left): handmade hooks aren’t just for woodcarvers.
 Makers are getting creative with designing crochet hooks, adding polymer clay to the handles, or fashioning the whole hook from resin and glitter.
 A quick search on Etsy will pull up many small businesses doing fun things with crochet hooks.
 Benefits: one-of-a-kind hooks for your collection, a special find for a gift or holiday.
 Disadvantages: quality varies significantly from shop to shop, hooks can be fragile.

-• Tunisian crochet hooks (right): Tunisian crochet is a hybrid craft that livesat the intersection of knitting and crochet.
-Loops are collected onto the hook for the forward pass and worked off of the hook for the return pass.
+• Tunisian crochet hooks (right): Tunisian crochet is a hybrid craft that lives at the intersection of knitting and crochet.
+Loops are collected onto the hook for the forward pass and worked off the hook for the return pass.
 The resulting fabric is dense with a unique look to either knitting or crochet stitches.
-Benefits: can also be used as traditional crochet hooks and are more accessible as popularity increases.
-Disadvantages: often sold in sets which can be expensive, these hooks rarely have thumb rests.
+Benefits: can also be used as traditional crochet hooks, and are more accessible as popularity increases.
+Disadvantages: often sold in sets, which can be expensive, these hooks rarely have thumb rests.

 Crochet Hook Materials